Skip to main content

 The Deliverable That Creates the Next Engagement

 The audit identifies the problem.
 The roadmap owns the solution.
-When the solution is in your deliverable, the implementation conversation starts at the readout, not three months later when someone else shows up with a plan.
+When the solution is in your firm's deliverable, the implementation conversation starts at the readout, not three months later when someone else walks in with a plan.

-If your audit final reports currently end at findings, you're delivering a diagnosis without a prescription.
+If your audit final reports currently end at findings, your associates are handing the client a diagnosis without a prescription.
 The client knows what's broken.
-They just don't know what to do next, and whoever answers that question gets the implementation revenue.
+They just don't know what to do next.
+Whoever answers that question wins the implementation revenue, and right now that revenue is leaking out of every engagement where your lead consultant builds the report from scratch.

 Tags